-The Principles of PNI have been summarised throughout this section, they form the basic building blocks of PNI Awareness Test.
+The Principles of PNI have been summarised and form the basic building blocks of the PNI Awareness Test.

 Emotional illness is connected to health physiologically.

 By embracing these principles, individuals can adopt a comprehensive approach to wellness by considering the mind-body connection as a form of self-care and personal development.

 - Self-Awareness and Health: Being conscious of ourselves and our thinking allows us to monitor our level of health proactively.
 By cultivating self-awareness, we can better understand our needs and take appropriate actions for our well-being.

 - Thoughts and Brain Chemistry: Our thoughts profoundly influence our brain, which releases chemistry that aligns with our thoughts.
 Positive thoughts can trigger the release of beneficial chemicals, while negative thoughts can generate stress hormones that affect our overall health.

 - Intellectual Expansion and Consciousness: Expanding our intellectual capacity enables us to become more conscious of our needs and find appropriate solutions.
 Continuous learning and intellectual growth contribute to greater self-awareness and overall well-being.

 - Modern-Day Health Challenges: Despite advancements in medical science, degenerative diseases and cancer continue to pose challenges.
 Recognising the role of our thoughts, feelings, and actions in influencing our health empowers us to make choices that support our well-being.

 - Influence of Thoughts, Feelings, and Actions: How we think, feel, and act can either help or harm us.
 Acknowledging the impact of our mindset and behaviours allows us to make conscious choices that promote health and well-being.

 - Openness to Change and Self-Care: Embracing self-connection, change, and innovative forms of self-care.